wwarthen/RomWBW/Source/Doc/Applications.md

 which will be assigned to slices from the boot hard drive (D: thru P:), leaving no unused drives.

-'H'ard drive assignment will attempt to fill all remaining drive letters by splitting the number of drives remaining evenly across all.
+`H`ard drive assignment will attempt to fill all remaining drive letters by splitting the number of drives remaining evenly across all.

 e.g. `ASSIGN /B=BAOH`